ovh/venom/executors/grpc/README.md

   - url mandatory
   - service mandatory: service to call
   - method mandatory: list, describe, or method of the endpoint
-  - plaintext optional: use plaintext protocol instead of TLS
   - data optional: data to marshal to json and send as a request
   - headers optional: data to send as additional headers
   - connect_timeout optional: The maximum time, in seconds, to wait for connection to be established.
-Defaults to 10 seconds.
+Defaults to 10 seconds
   - default_fields optional: whether json formatter should emit default fields
-  - include_text_separator optional: when protobuf string formatter is invoked to format multiple messages, all messages after the first one will be prefixed with character (0x1E).
+  - include_text_separator optional: when protobuf string formatter is invoked to format multiple messages, all messages after the first one will be prefixed with character (0x1E)
+  - tls_client_cert optional: a chain of certificates to identify the caller, first certificate in the chain is considered as the leaf, followed by intermediates.
+Setting it enable mutual TLS authentication.
+Set the PEM content or the path to the PEM file.
+  - tls_client_key optional: private key corresponding to the certificate.
+Set the PEM content or the path to the PEM file.
+  - tls_root_ca optional: defines additional root CAs to perform the call. can contains multiple CAs concatenated together.
+Set the PEM content or the path to the PEM file.
+  - ignore_verify_ssl optional: set to true if you use a self-signed SSL on remote for example
 ```

 Example: